 ***Please note: Any volunteer 10 to 13 should be accompanied by a responsible adult; one adult per each child.
 We regret that we cannot take volunteers under the age of ten.***

-We will be hosting a repack specifically for children 5-13 year's old and their parents or guardians.
+We will be hosting a repack specifically for children as young as 8 and their parents or guardians for Day of Giving.
 Kids must be accompanied by their parent(s) or guardian.
+Click here to register and learn more.

 PLEASE REMEMBER BEFORE YOU REPACK: